swiftlang/swift-evolution/proposals/AAAA-stdlib-span-properties.md

   var storage: Span<Element> { get }
 }

-extension CollectionOfOne where Element: BitwiseCopyable {
-  /// Share the bytes of this `Collection`'s element as a `RawSpan` var bytes: RawSpan { get }
-}

 extension SIMD where Scalar: BitwiseCopyable {
   /// Share this vector's elements as a `Span` var storage: Span<Scalar> { get }

-  /// Share this vector's underlying bytes as a `RawSpan` var bytes: RawSpan { get }
 }

 extension KeyValuePairs {
   /// Share this `Collection`'s elements as a `Span` var storage: Span<(Key, Value)> { get }
-}

-extension KeyValuePairs where Element: BitwiseCopyable {
-  /// Share the underlying bytes of this `Collection`'s elements as a `RawSpan` var bytes: RawSpan { get }
 }
 ```